Pilot Signal Error

 - 1. Inspect CP pin: Examine the small CP pin in the Type 2 socket and plug for corrosion, bending, or contamination.
 Clean gently with a dry cloth.

-- 2. Check cable continuity: With power off, test continuity of the CP conductor from the charger to the vehicle plug using a multimeter.
+- 2. Check cable continuity: With power off, test the continuity of the CP conductor from the charger to the vehicle plug using a multimeter.

 - 3. Verify wiring: Ensure the CP wire is correctly connected to the designated terminal on the Easee main board and the socket.